-Twilight (Bay City Paranormal Investigations book 3) is now available for pre-order on all the usual vendors.
-Release date will be Saturday Jan.
-6th, 2018.
+Twilight (Bay City Paranormal Investigations book 3) is now available for purchase from all the usual vendors.

 In the twilight shadows, nothing is what it seems.
 And not all the monsters have claws.